bolleddu-ammulu/Student_Management_System/README.md

 1)XAMPP or similar local server environment.\
 2)phpMyAdmin for database management.
 \
-Steps to execute:
+Steps to execute:\
-1)Install XAMPP/WAMP on your PC.
+1)Install XAMPP/WAMP on your PC.\
-2)Start the Apache and MySQL services.
+2)Start the Apache and MySQL services.\
-3)Place your PHP files in the htdocs folder (XAMPP/WAMP).
+3)Place your PHP files in the htdocs folder (XAMPP/WAMP).\
-4)Open phpMyAdmin (typically accessible via http://localhost/phpmyadmin/).
+4)Open phpMyAdmin (typically accessible via http://localhost/phpmyadmin/).\
-5)Create a new database named student_management_system.
+5)Create a new database named student_management_system.\
-6)Open db_connect.php and update the database connection details (host, username, password, database name) to match your local environment.
+6)Open db_connect.php and update the database connection details (host, username, password, database name) to match your local environment.\
-7)Access your HTML forms by opening your web browser and navigate to http://localhost/student-management-system/.You should see the homepage of the Student Management System.
+7)Access your HTML forms by opening your web browser and navigate to http://localhost/student-management-system/.You should see the homepage of the Student Management System.\
-8)Submit the form to add a student, and view the records using http://localhost/student_management_system/display_students.php.You can see the data which should present in database
+8)Submit the form to add a student, and view the records using http://localhost/student_management_system/display_students.php.You can see the data which should present in database.\

 # Common Errors and Solutions for XAMPP and MySQL
+\

-1. Database Connection Error: Incorrect Username or Password Error Message: "You must match the username and password for connecting to the database of MySQL."
+1. Database Connection Error: Incorrect Username or Password.\
+Error Message: "You must match the username and password for connecting to the database of MySQL."\

-Solution:
+Solution:\
-1)Open your db_connect.php file.
+1)Open your db_connect.php file.\
 2)Ensure you have the correct MySQL username and password.
-By default, XAMPP uses:
+By default, XAMPP uses:\
-3)Your db_connect.php should look something like this:
+3)Your db_connect.php should look something like this:\
-4)php code:
+4)php code:\

 <?php
 $servername = "localhost";